Abadrausar/Rubble-/other/Rubble Readme.txt

 	User/Cast Anvil:
 		Gives playable races a reaction to cast an iron anvil from 5 iron bars.

+	User/Cat Damper:
+		Removes ADOPTS_OWNER and RETURNS_VERMIN_KILLS_TO_OWNER from the cat, preventing catsplosion and widespread miasma.

 	User/Cave Color:
 		Changes color and availability of cave "grasses".
 Level 1 is green, yellow and brown, level 2 is mostly blue and cyan, and level 3 is red and gray.